Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/lab-dns.md

 To target the DNS entries of network isolated environments of an object in the Lab Management object hierarchy, use the appropriate combination of **/Collection**, **/TeamProject**, and **/LabEnvironment** options

 -   The **/LabEnvironment** option targets the command to the specified network-isolated environment.
-You must use the **/CollectionName** and **/TeamProject** options with the **/LabEnvironment** option to specify the team project collection and the team project that contain the environment.
+You must use the **/CollectionName** and **/TeamProject** options with the **/LabEnvironment** option to specify the project collection and the project that contain the environment.

     Use the format **vstfs:///LabManagement/LabEnvironment/** environmentID to specify the environment URI.
 You can view the environment identifier (environmnetID) in the Environment Viewer of Lab Management or from the description of the virtual machine in SCVMM Administrator Console.

--   The **/TeamProject** option targets the operation to isolated network environments in the specified team project.
-The **/TeamProject** option must be used with the **/CollectionName** option and the **/CollectionName** option must specify the team project collection that contains the team project.
+-   The **/TeamProject** option targets the operation to isolated network environments in the specified project.
+The **/TeamProject** option must be used with the **/CollectionName** option and the **/CollectionName** option must specify the project collection that contains the project.

--   The **/CollectionName** option targets the operation to network isolated environments in the specified team project collection.
+-   The **/CollectionName** option targets the operation to network isolated environments in the specified project collection.

 The second way to target a network isolated environment is to use the **/Name** and **/IP** options to specify the fully qualified external name and external IP address of an individual virtual machine.
 You must specify both the **/Name** and **/IP** options on the command line.
 You can view the external name and external IP address of a virtual machine in the Environment Viewer of Lab Management or from the description of the virtual machine in SCVMM Administrator Console.

 ### Examples

-In the first example, records for all network-isolated environments in a team project are added to DNS.
+In the first example, records for all network-isolated environments in a project are added to DNS.
 In the second example, an individual DNS record is removed.

     REM First example
     tfsconfig lab /dns /add /collectionname:Collection0 /teamproject:Project1